Clarkbaum/shortly-angular/README.md

 npm install
 ```

-done at Hack Reactor on their hack reactor computer which is why my commits come up as 'hack-reactor-student'
+done at Hack Reactor on their computers which is why my commits come up as 'hackreactor-students'